ObjectiveTruth/ScalaJavaSortComparison/README.md

 In Scala, you had to run ```scalac Main.scala /bubblesort/Sort.scala ...``` this was a huge pain in the butt to realize.

+**Clojure** is undoubtedly the easiest to work with once you get past the rough points.
+Its tough to say because we've done this now 3 times, so each time you get better.
+However, **Clojure** was definately easier on paper.

+The main difference in using **Clojure** is you spend alot of time starring at the screen and less time writing, which I dont know if is good or bad.

+Its tough to show someone what you've done when there isn't alot of code written.

 ###Performance
 As you can see below, java was actually faster than scala in all the tests I ran.